 - Vehicle license plate data obtained by visual observation or ALPR systems

-- Heightened interest about the principals which may be currently driven by media, which further escalates the client’s threat profile
+- Heightened interest in the principals, which may be currently driven by media, further escalates the client’s threat profile

 The amount of data that an estate security program can collect when it operates 24 hours per day for years on end cannot be illustrated in several bullet points.
 (But our readers already knew that)